humaidkidwai/humaidkidwai/README.md

 # Hi there, I'm Humaid Kidwai 👋

-I'm a software engineer and researcher with a focus on geospatial IoT and cloud-native architectures.
+I'm a software engineer and researcher with a focus on Geo-IoT and cloud-native architectures.
 Currently pursuing an MSc in Wearable Technology at the University of Calgary, I'm passionate about engineering scalable and efficient solutions for managing and analyzing large volumes of data.

 - 🌍 **Current Role**: MSc in Wearable Technology at GeoSensorWebLab, University of Calgary
 - 🏢 **Affiliations**: